accoumar12/labelizer-back/README.md

 ## Introduction

 This is the backend for the triplet labelizer app.
 This application provides an intuitive interface for labeling triplets.
+The frontend can be found [here](https://github.com/accoumar12/labelizer-front).

 A triplet is a set of three elements, typically used in machine learning and data annotation tasks.
 An anchor serves as the reference point, a positive element is similar to the anchor, and a negative element is dissimilar to the anchor.

 It’s important to note that this app is flexible enough to work with **any type of triplets** — all we need are images of the items we’re using!